-You may not make use of generative AI tools like ChatGPT for any assignments in this course.
+You may not make any use of generative AI tools, such as ChatGPT, in this course.
+Any use of such tools for assignments in this course may be considered a form of academic misconduct.

-Please review the Department of History's shared policies and statements for all undergraduate courses at: https://history.uwo.ca/undergraduate/program_module_information/policies.html for important information regarding accessibility options, make-up exams, medical accommodations, health and wellness, academic integrity, plagiarism, and more.
+Please review the Department of History's shared policies and statements for all undergraduate courses at: https://history.uwo.ca/undergraduate/program\module\information/policies.html for important information regarding accessibility options, make-up exams, medical accommodations, health and wellness, academic integrity, plagiarism, and more.